Added to Saved items

 Psoriatic nail

-Psoriasis can affect fingernails and toenails.
+Nail psoriasis can affect fingernails and toenails.
 There are different types of nail changes that can occur.
-These changes include:
+Signs of nail psoriasis include:

 What else could it be?

-infections of the nail can occur at the same time as psoriatic nail disease and can sometimes look like psoriatic nail disease.
+Infections of the nail can occur at the same time as psoriatic nail disease and can sometimes look like nail psoriasis.
 Fungal nail infections also cause thickening of the nails.
-It is important to get the correct treatment as some treatments for fungal nail diseases (eg, terbinafine) can aggravate psoriasis.
+It is important to get the correct treatment as some treatments for fungal nail diseases (eg, terbinafine) can aggravate nail psoriasis.

 • Trauma to the nail bed - for example, by repeated tapping of the fingernails on a keyboard or by pressure from shoes in long-distance runners and walkers.